jmarpaung/minipatrol/README.md

 * Logitech C270

 ## Installation
-Copy both files to desired folder
+Copy both files to the desired folder

 ## Usage
 Run the py script with an elevated privilage